riot/riot/doc/guide/index.md

 ## Modularity

-Riot tags make the view part of your application.
-On modular application these tags should not be aware of each other and they shou be isolated.
+Custom tags make the view part of your application.
+In modular application these tags should not be aware of each other and they should be isolated.
 Ideally you can use the same tag on across projects regardless of the outer HTML layout.

 If two tags know about each other they become depdendent and a "tight coupling" is introduced.
 These tags cannot be freely moved around without breaking the system.

-To reduce coupling the idea is that the tags listen to events rather than call each other directly.
+To reduce coupling, have the tags listen for events rather than call each other directly.
 What you need is a publish/subscribe system built with `riot.observable` or similar.

 This event emitting system can range from a simple API to a larger architectural choice like Facebook Flux.